pgoron/gitnorm/README.md

 | Windows + git from cygwin | LF        |

-# Impact of renormalisation for other contributors of the repository
+# Impact of renormalization for other contributors of the repository

 1st case: contributors don't have pending commits not yet merged in central repository

 * Linux, Mac, Windows/Cygwin users:
-When they will receive the commit containing the normalisation of end of lines, git will automatically rewrite impacted files in their working tree. (true for platform where line endings is LF as only impacted files by normalisation are CRLF ones and they will be part of the commit).
+When they will receive the commit containing the normalization of end of lines, git will automatically rewrite impacted files in their working tree. (true for platform where line endings is LF as only impacted files by normalization are CRLF ones and they will be part of the commit).

 * Windows / gitforwindows:
-    * Text files that were initially in CRLF in repository will stay in CRLF in working tree even if they have been renormalised in repository index.
+    * Text files that were initially in CRLF in repository will stay in CRLF in working tree even if they have been renormalized in repository index.
-    * Text file that were initially in LF in repository should switch to CRLF in working tree but git won't do it by itself (technically they haven't been touched by the normalization commit).
+    * Text files that were initially in LF in repository should switch to CRLF in working tree but git won't do it by itself (technically they haven't been touched by the normalization commit).

-    Users will have to clean their local working directory with the following commands:
+    Users can clean their local working directory with the following commands to get all their text file with platform line endings:
     ```
     $ git rm -r --cached .
     rm 'README.md'